Cat Using the Litter Box Frequently: When To Worry

 We all know that cats are emotionally complex creatures.
 In some, an increased stress response to certain situations can manifest as cystitis, or inflammation of the bladder.
 In cats under 10 years of age, this is usually ‘sterile’ cystitis which means it is not caused by a bacterial infection.

 Some cats, particularly those over 10 years of age, can develop bladder infections otherwise known as ‘bacterial cystitis’.
-These can look very similar to cats with FIC, with frequent, small amounts of discolored urine being passed.
+These can look very similar to cats with Feline Idiopathic Cystitis (FIC), with frequent, small amounts of discolored urine being passed.

 3. Bladder Stones

-Bladder stones are painful, and you may hear your cat vocalizing when they attempt to pass urine.
+Bladder stones are painful, and you may hear your cat vocalizing when they attempts to pass urine.
+Emma Williams / Cats.com

 4. Bladder Tumors